Anti-psychiatry: Criticism

 A schism exists among those critical of conventional psychiatry between radical abolitionists and more moderate reformists.
 Laing, Cooper and others associated with the initial anti-psychiatry movement stopped short of actually advocating for the abolition of coercive psychiatry.
 Thomas Szasz, from near the beginning of his career, crusaded for the abolition of forced psychiatry.
-Today, believing that coercive psychiatry marginalizes and oppresses people with its harmful, controlling, and abusive practices, many who identify as anti-psychiatry activists are proponents of the complete abolition of non-consensual and coercive psychiatry.
+Believing that coercive psychiatry marginalizes and oppresses people with its harmful, controlling, and abusive practices, many who identify as anti-psychiatry activists are proponents of the complete abolition of non-consensual and coercive psychiatry.

 Critics of antipsychiatry from within psychiatry itself object to the underlying principle that psychiatry is by definition harmful.
 Most psychiatrists accept that issues exist that need addressing, but that the abolition of psychiatry is harmful.
-Nimesh Desai concludes: "To be a believer and a practitioner of multidisciplinary mental health, it is not necessary to reject the medical model as one of the basics of psychiatry." and admits "Some of the challenges and dangers to psychiatry are not so much from the avowed antipsychiatrists, but from the misplaced and misguided individuals and groups in related fields."
+Nimesh Desai concludes, "To be a believer and a practitioner of multidisciplinary mental health, it is not necessary to reject the medical model as one of the basics of psychiatry", and admits: "Some of the challenges and dangers to psychiatry are not so much from the avowed antipsychiatrists, but from the misplaced and misguided individuals and groups in related fields."